Tangential thickness of manifolds: Tangential Thickness and Normal Invariants

 if and only if the normal invariant in $[N,G/\mathrm{PL}]$ (resp., $[N,G/\mathrm{Top}]$) lies in the image of $[N,SG_k]$ under the map induced by the composite $G_k\rightarrow G\rightarrow G/\mathrm{PL}$ (resp., $SG_k\rightarrow SG\rightarrow SG/\mathrm{Top}$). \end{prop}

-If the homotopy equivalences in the preceding two propositions are simple homotopy equivalences, then by the $s$-cobordism theorems in the respective categories one has stronger conclusions:
+If the homotopy equivalences in the preceding two propositions are simple homotopy equivalences, then by the $s$-cobordism theorems in the respective categories (see \cite{KirSie}, p.
+4) one has stronger conclusions:

-\begin{itemize} \item[(i)] If $M$, $N$ and $k$ are as above and lie in the category CAT of smooth, PL or topological manifolds, then $M\times\R^k$ is (respectively) diffeomorphic, PL homeomorphic, or homeomorphic to $N\times\R^k$ if and only if the compact bounded manifolds $M\times D^k$ and $N\times D^k$ are (respectively) diffeomorphic, PL homeomorphic, or homeomorphic.
+\begin{itemize} \item[(i)] If $M$, $N$ and $k$ are as above and lie in the category of smooth, piecewise linear or topological manifolds and the homotopy equivalence from $M$ to $N$ is simple, then $M\times\R^k$ is (respectively) diffeomorphic, piecewise linearly homeomorphic, or homeomorphic to $N\times\R^k$ if and only if the compact bounded manifolds $M\times D^k$ and $N\times D^k$ are diffeomorphic, piecewise linearly homeomorphic or homeomorphic respectively.

-\item[(ii)] $M\times D^k$ is PL-homeomorphic (resp., homeomorphic) to $N\times D^k$ by a map as above if and only if the normal invariant lifts as in Proposition $3.2$. \end{itemize}
+\item[(ii)] If everything lies in either the piecewise linear or topological category and the homotopy equivalence from $M$ to $N$ is simple, then $M\times D^k$ is piecewise linearly homeomorphic (resp., homeomorphic) to $N\times D^k$ by a map as above if and only if the normal invariant lifts as in Proposition $3.2$. \end{itemize}

-There is an analog of Proposition 3.2 in the smooth category, but the proof is longer and we shall not need the smooth version of Proposition 3.2.
+There is an analog of Proposition 3.2 in the smooth category, but the proof is longer and and omitted because we do not need the smooth version of this result.